fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> The source code for scalaz 7.3 reveals that `INil` is implemented as
+A> The source code for Scalaz 7.3 reveals that `INil` is implemented as
 A>
 A> {lang="text"}
 A> ~~~~~~~~